Yoneo/aws_encrypted_kms_demo/README.md

 -Symmetric encryption is to be used by default.
 -The login data is stored as variables.

+The Bouncy Castle JAR has to be included in build path.
+Download at [bouncycastle.org](https://bouncycastle.org/latest_releases.html)
 You can check the necessary AWS IAM policy settings in the file `IAM_policy.txt`.

 License: CC0